- You are here:

 Continuing Students with 30 or more hours of credit

-We require continuing students considering a change of major to first enroll in the gateway class, CHBE 2100, if they have completed the prerequisites (CHEM 1211K OR CHEM 1310 AND MATH 1551 AND MATH 1552 AND MATH 1553 or 1554).
-We will grant permits for non-ChBE majors to register for the class during Phase II registration.
+Second, a student must seek a permit to enroll in the gateway class, CHBE 2100, if s/he has completed the prerequisites.
+Permits for non-CHBE majors to register for the class are issued during Phase II registration.
 A permit allows you to register for the class, but it does not guarantee availability of seats.
-Permits must be requested by emailing Ami Waller-ivanecky, including your GT ID#, and the term in which you wish to take the class.
+Permits must be requested by emailing Ami Waller-Ivanecky, including your GT ID#, and the term in which you wish to take the class.

-Finally, after you complete CHBE 2100 with a grade of “C” or higher and your grade is posted, we will consider your Change of Major request.
-We will only approve a change of major if a student is in good standing.
-You will be able to register for the next tier of classes in the CHBE sequence during Phase II registration.
+Upon completion of CHBE 2100 with a grade of “C” or higher, which is necessary to proceed with the next level of CHBE courses, we will consider approval of the Change of Major request.
+We will only approve requests for students in good standing.
+After approval, you will then be able to register for the next tier of classes in the CHBE course sequence during Phase II registration.